 While designing your icon, you can import the appropriate generic component as a template using the "Set Template Layer" of the "Import or Set Template" window; this helps you achieve the correct icon placement and perspective.
-When you import a component into the template layer, the component is displayed in the drawing area, but not saved as part of the icon.
+When you import a component into the template layer, the template component is displayed in the drawing area, but not saved as part of the icon.
 When you are finished, you can save your icon in a .fti file, and combine it with the generic component in the FTR file.

 If you import a generic component using the "Icon Editing Layer" section of the "Import or Set Template" window, the component becomes part of your icon.
-In general, you shouldn't do this.
+In general, you shouldn't do this; if you do, you use more disk space and icon design is more difficult.
 Instead, you should draw only the badge.
 Then in your FTR file, you use the ICON rule to display the appropriate generic component before displaying your badge.
-(See "Getting the Icon Picture: The ICON Rule" on page 220 for information on the ICON rule.)
+(See "Getting the Icon Picture: The ICON Rule" on page 229 for information on the ICON rule.)